eric-cato-jr/HoneyPot/README.md

 ### Explanation

-The Log Analytics Workspace was connected to Microsoft Sentinel.
+Microsoft Sentinel was added to the Log Analytics Workspace.

 This converted the environment into a cloud-based SIEM platform capable of:

-- Log aggregation
+- Centralized log collection
-- Threat detection
+- Threat investigation
-- Investigation
+- Event correlation
-- Visualization
+- Security visualization

-Sentinel centralizes all security telemetry in one place.
+Sentinel provides real-time monitoring and analysis capabilities.

 ---